forge42dev/Remix-Forge/README.md

 * `remix-forge.revalidate`: Allows you to change the output for the revalidate segment of the code (`default is ''`).
 * `remix-forge.headers`: Allows you to change the output for the headers segment of the code (`default is ''`).
 * `remix-forge.runtimeDependency`: Allows you to change the output for the runtime dependencies (`default is ''`).
+* `remix-forge.urlGenerator`: Allows you to pass in a custom url generator function for the relative part of the url (`default is ''`).
+* `remix-forge.urlGeneratorPaths`: Allows you to specify multiple url paths to generate urls for (eg. staging, production, local...) (`default is [{ title: "Local", url: "http://localhost:3000" }]`).

 ## Roadmap

 - [x] Add ability to convert v1 route convention to v2 route convention
 - [x] Add ability to change runtime dependencies
+- [x] Add ability to open up your routes in the browser from the file itself.
 - [ ] Add ability for the extension to sniff out the runtime dependency instead of you configuring it
 - [ ] Add ability to generate a component name based on the route name
 - [ ] Add ability to generate fully progressive forms with validation
 - [ ] Add ability to generate authenticated routes via actions

 ## Release Notes

+##  0.0.5

+- Ability to open up routes in the browser from the file via the buttons above the default export
+- `urlGenerator` config option that allows you to pass in a custom function to generate your urls
+- `urlGeneratorPaths` config option that allows you to specify multiple url paths to generate urls for (eg. staging, production, local...)

 ### 0.0.4